IamAkshayBhat/db-metadata-extractor/README.md

 ## Notes
 - Extend `Metadata` for more fields.
 - In the JsonPatchWriter, you can uncomment line `//appendMetadataAsJsonLine(metadata);` in order to have a single file with metadata of all tables.
+- You can also add support for Oracle, if required.